deanagan/deanagan.github.io/_posts/2020-07-23-Using-Python-To-Compute-Start-To-End-Dates.md

 We will keep `busdaycal` and `out` as None.

 So now, we count our wfh days.
-Note that holidays.Australia() is a dictionary type.
-And we only need the keys to store in the list.
 ```
 wfh_day_count = np.busday_count(start, end, holidays=[*nsw_holidays.keys()])
 ```